CesiumGS/3d-tiles/extensions/3DTILES_extent/README.md

 ## Overview

 This extension allows the user to annotate the existence of a 2D region(s) (an extent) in a given tileset JSON via a 2D array of decimal coordinate pairs.
 The first two elements of each coordinate are the longitude (easting) followed by the latitude (northing).
 The elevation / altitude may be provided as an optional third component for **each** extent coordinate pair: If one coordinate has an explicit elevation, all coordinates must also have explicit elevations.
-The extension is useful for a variety of scenarios such as: Overlaying high resolution geometry ontop of low level geometry, insetting one tileset into another tileset, or clipping excess geometry inside of a provided tileset.
+The extension is useful for a variety of scenarios such as: Overlaying high resolution geometry ontop of low level geometry, defining a 2D collision boundary, or clipping excess geometry inside of a provided tileset.

 ## Defining Extents